Topics in Harmonic Analysis

 There will be no grade other than “passed” or “failed.”
 To pass the course, you need to:

-• at the end of the course, make a presentation on a chosen topic related to singular integral operators.
-Possible topics of presentations will be posted here at some point.
+- at the end of the course, prepare a presentation and a short “essay” (3-5 pages) on a chosen topic related to singular integral operators.
+Possible topics of presentations are listed below.